mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 * a file that can be flashed to the device storage during initial provisioning, it has suffix `.sdimg`
 * a rootfs filesystem image file that Mender can deploy to your provisioned device, it normally has suffix `.ext4`, but this depends on the file system type you build

-Mender uses a virtual QEMU device for testing without the need for hardware, and the BeagleBone Black as the reference hardware platform.
+Mender has two [reference devices](../../Getting-started/What-is-Mender#mender-reference-devices): a virtual QEMU device for testing without the need for hardware, and the BeagleBone Black.
 Building for these devices is well tested with Mender.
 If you are building for your own device please see [Device integration](../../Devices) for general requirements and adjustments you might need to enable your device to support atomic image-based deployments with rollback.